xiangyu2022/DisfreeSmoothTests/README.md

 This file contains the normalized shifted Legendre polynomials on the interval [0,1].
 Please download and load this file before running the code below.

 - **`Code_Sec3-1.R`**
-  Implements simulation studies examining four combinations of data-generating models, as described in Sections III.B.1 and III.C.1 of [2].
+  Implements simulation studies examining the smooth tests via projected bootstrap, as described in Section 3.1 of [1].

 - **`Simulation_Code_Sec4-2_Proj_Boot.R`**